 Arapahoe Basin skiers get that same satisfaction of leaving the I-70 party at the Loveland Pass exit, but they then have to drive over the pass.
 The extra effort is worth it though!
 A-Basin has the highest in-bounds skiable terrain in North America.
-As a bonus, A-basin is the only Gem that is part of a multi-mountain ski pass as part of the Epic Pass, giving you no excuse to miss out on this Gem experience if you are a Vail Resorts customer.
+As a bonus, A-basin is part of the multi-mountain Epic pass, giving you no excuse to miss out on this Gem experience if you are a Vail Resorts customer.

 Photo: Justin Knabb

 If you are heading to Summit County for a ski holiday, definitely consider adding a day at either hill.
-A half day warm-up at Loveland on the way to your condo in Breck or a few runs at A-Basin on the road to Keystone is a dynamite way to get your vacation off on the right foot.
+A half-day warm-up at Loveland on the way to Breck or a few runs at A-Basin on the road to Keystone is a dynamite way to get your vacation off on the right foot.

-The biggest downside with both these areas for day-trippers is that you are still stuck dealing with I-70 and its hellacious weekend ski traffic to/from Denver.
+The biggest downside with both places for day-trippers is that you are still stuck dealing with I-70 and its hellacious weekend ski traffic to/from Denver.
 If abandoning the interstate is your goal…

 Just Say No…to I-70: